From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 Before The Talk

-Having the most productive talk about sex health issues with your partner(s) means starting before you sit down together.
+Having the most productive talk about relationship, sex, or health issues with your partner(s) means starting before you sit down together.
 Here’s how to set the stage for an open, nonjudgmental conversation about sex.

 Do Your Research